sinumerikz/potaHighscore/README.md

 - **Unofficial API**: `api.pota.app` is undocumented; endpoints and field names may change at any time.
 If something looks off, check the "Debug / raw data" section for the raw API response.
-- **No P2P (park-to-park) numbers**: the endpoint used doesn't provide this, so the tool shows a CW/SSB/Digital breakdown instead.
 - **Minimum QSO rule applied**: activations with fewer than 10 QSOs don't officially count per POTA rules and are excluded everywhere, to match the official leaderboard.
 - **Snapshot is a sample, not a full census**: except for Germany, only the top 150 parks per